 Lights, camera, action!
 Do you love going to the movies?
 Imagine the lights dimming, the smell of popcorn in the air, the previews starting on the big screen.
 I am sure your students love going to the movies too!!
 You know what would be even more amazing, your students creating their OWN movies!

 Movie making has been a class favorite across several grade levels.
-Not only does this give my students a chance to learn new skills and be creative, in addition it ties in other curriculum material and standards.
+Not only does this give my students a chance to learn new skills and be creative, it also ties in other curriculum material and standards.

 With a few simple materials your students can use this technology to create projects, even from home.